redwoodjs/redwood/docs/docs/background-jobs.md

 yarn rw setup jobs
 ```

-This will add a new model to your Prisma schema, and create a configuration file at `api/src/lib/jobs.js` (or `.ts` for a Typescript project).
+This will add a new model to your Prisma schema, and create a configuration file at `api/src/lib/jobs.js` (or `.ts` for a TypeScript project).
 You'll need to run migrations in order to actually create the model in your database:

 ```bash
 yarn rw prisma migrate dev